Skip to main content

 Enter passwords without Oracle formatting standards.

-• Do not use double-quotes as password characters.
+• Don't use double quotes as password characters.

 To connect to HDFS...